nazmulalibiswas/nazmulalibiswas/README.md

 ✅ Ulead Cool Video Studio
 ✅ Photo shine

 I am experience in programmer above more than three years.
 I always try to learn anything.
-I am professional pro level programmer.
+I want to became a professional programmer.
 My client always happy for my service.
-Anyone face a some problem in another time.
-Then they are need to help.
+Anyone face a some problem in another time, Then they are need to help.
 I always try to solve their problem.
-At last I am a small author, Instructor & Programmer.
+At last I am a small author, Instructor & Entrpreuner.

 Thanks a lot
 Sincerely
 Nazmul Ali Biswas.
+(Software Developer)

-Skills:  PYTHON/ REACT / JS / HTML / CSS/WORDPRESS/DJANGO
+Skills:  PYTHON/ REACT / JS / HTML / CSS/NODE/DJANGO

 - 🔭 I’m currently working on Programming Contest.
 - 🌱 I’m currently learning JavaScript